 Women’s Crisis Services of Waterloo Region (WCSWR) is committed to having a Board composition that reflects the cultural diversity of our community and the diverse population we serve.
-We are currently seeking individuals with a financial or legal background.
+We are seeking individuals that reside in Waterloo Region with governance, leadership and/or previous board experience.
 As well, we encourage those who identify as male, Black, Indigenous, 2SLGBTQ+, and all equity seeking community members to apply.
 Individuals with lived experience with domestic violence are especially welcome to consider serving in a governance capacity as a volunteer on our Board.
-If you are interested in applying to be on the Board, please forward a cover letter and resume to email@example.com
+If you are interested in applying to be on the Board, please forward a cover letter and resume to email@example.com.

 Angela Wilson attended university in the Niagara Region, and became a designated accountant.
 After being employed as an accountant for several years, Angela decided to start her own accounting practice.
 Over time, Angela shifted her practice to working with more not-for-profit clients, ultimately working exclusively with clients, in the violence against women and children sector.